Loading…

 • Drop-in architectural variants (iterative, pipelined, SIMD, multi-issue)

-• Demonstrated integration in QAM16 demodulator
+• Demonstrated integration in QAM16 demodulator, DPLL and FFT/IFFT

 Operating Modes